 - The phrase "I pledge my honor" written at the end of any scholastic work done for credit is an abbreviation of the statement "I pledge my honor that I have neither given nor received aid on this paper."

 - On all department examinations, this statement must be written out in full.
 Any student not signing the pledge to his or her paper will be notified by the teacher correcting the paper, and then, if unable to sign the pledge, he or she shall be reported to the Honor Committee for investigation.
-A discussion of plagiarism is included on page 9 of the Student Handbook.
+A discussion of plagiarism is included in the Student Handbook.

 - There shall be an Honor Committee which shall investigate and deal with all cases involving the Honor System, as the System is defined in Article 1.